RMOnft/openDAW/packages/app/studio/README.md

 This package contains the web-based user interface for the OpenDAW project.

 For a guided overview of the interface, see the [UI tour](../../docs/docs-user/ui-tour.md).

+Developers can extend the Studio with custom devices and user interfaces.
+Learn how to build and test plugins in the [developer docs](../../docs/docs-dev/extending/plugin-guide.md).